jmm281/data-science-portfolio/02_skin_cancer_dl/README.md

 # Skin Cancer Classification using Deep Learning

 ## Objective
-Development of a deep learning model for multiclass classification of skin lesions using the HAM10000 dataset.
+Development and benchmarking of multiple deep learning architectures for multiclass skin lesion classification using the HAM10000 dataset.

 ---

+## Project Structure
+This project evaluates and compares multiple CNN architectures (12 models in total), including baseline and state-of-the-art models.

+Each notebook corresponds to a different experiment.

+---

-## Methodology
+## Experimental Setup

-### Research & Model Selection
+Models tested include:
-- Review of state-of-the-art deep learning architectures
+- Inception-based architectures
-- Selection of suitable CNN-based models for medical image classification
+- EfficientNet variants
+- Transformers

+Each model was evaluated under the same preprocessing and augmentation pipeline for fair comparison.

+---

-### Data Preprocessing
+## Data Processing
 - Image preprocessing and normalization
-- Data augmentation techniques to address class imbalance
+- Data augmentation to mitigate class imbalance

-### Model Training
-- Training deep learning models for multiclass classification
-- Hyperparameter tuning and optimization

-### Evaluation
-- Model evaluation on test set
+- Train/validation/test split

+---

+## Results
-- Achieved **92% accuracy on test data**
+- Best performing model achieved **92% accuracy on test set**
+- Systematic comparison of 12 architectures
+- Identification of best-performing CNN families for this task

 ---